 If the employee was terminated on the basis of retaliation due to the fact that they were a whistleblower, then at-will employment may not apply when it comes to personnel action.
 The whistleblower protection act protects employees from making a complaint, instituting a proceeding, or testifying at a proceeding concerning a violation of New York’s labor laws, including the state’s occupational safety and health laws.
 N.Y.
 Lab.
 Law § 215.

 According to the protection act of 1989, in order for this protection to apply, the violation committed by the employer must have actually occurred.
 The whistleblower protection does not apply to an employee who only mistakenly thought that the employer had committed a violation, even if the belief was reasonable and in good faith.
-Whistleblower application can be tricky, so it is important to consult with an experienced employment law attorney to discuss your rights and options when it comes to the identity of whistleblower and whistleblower retaliation.
+Whistleblower application can be tricky, so it is important to consult with an experienced New York employment lawyer to discuss your rights and options when it comes to the identity of whistleblower and whistleblower retaliation.

 If the employee was terminated because they did not show up to work due to jury duty obligations, then at-will employment may not apply.
 New York encourages its citizens to perform their civic duty and attend jury duty if they are called upon.
 Accordingly, New York has laws in place protecting employees from being terminated or discriminated against if their employer retaliates against them for being absent due to having to be on jury duty.
 If this happens to you, you need to consult with an experienced employment law attorney right away.